Ahmed-T0bar/candy-crash-react/README.md

 ## About

-This is practice on react and how to use Hooks by Ania Kubów. the t.
-I didn't stop on the tutorial's features, but, I added features on my own.
+This is practice on react and how to use Hooks by Ania Kubów.
+I didn't stop on the tutorial's features I also added features on my own more than the tutorial had provided.

 ## What techs I had used to build this app?